-Important safety instructions Please ensure cooking times are correctly set as over cooking may result in FIRE Read carefully and keep for future reference and subsequent DAMAGE to the OVEN.
-1 Do not attempt to tamper with, or make any adjustments or repairs to the 10 Small amounts of food require shorter cooking or heating time.
-If normal times are allowed they may overheat and burn. door, control panel, safety interlock switches or any other part of the oven.
-It is hazardous for anyone to carry out any service or repair operation 11 Be certain to place the oven so the front of the door is 8 cm or more which involves the removal of any cover which gives protection against behind the edge of the surface on which it is placed, to avoid accidental exposure to microwave energy.
-Repairs should only be undertaken by a tipping of the appliance. qualified service technician.
-12 Before cooking, pierce the skin of potatoes, apples or any such fruit or 2 Do not operate the oven when empty.
-It is best to leave a glass of water in vegetable. the oven when not in use.
-The water will safely absorb all microwave 13 Do not cook eggs in their shell.
-Pressure will build up inside the egg energy, if the oven is accidentally started. which will burst 3 Do not dry clothes in the microwave oven, which may become carbonized 14 Do not attempt deep fat frying in your oven. or burned if heated too long.
-15 Permove the plastic wrapping from food before cooking or defrosting.
-4 Do not cook food wrapped in paper towels, unless your cook book Note though that in some cases food should be covered with plastic film, contains instructions, for the food you are cooking. for heating or cooking.
-5 Do not use newspaper in place of paper towels for cooking.
-16 If the oven door or door seals are damaged, the oven must not be 6 Do not use wooden containers.
-They may heat-up and char.
-Do not use operated until it has been repaired by a gualified service technician. ceramic containers which have metallic (e.g. gold or silver) inlays.
-Always 17 If smoke is observed, switch off or disconnect the oven from the power remove metal twist ties.
-Metal objects in the oven may arc, which can supply and keep the oven door closed in order to stifle any flames. cause serious damage.
-18 When food is heated or cooked in disposable containers of plastic, 7 Do not operate the oven with a kitchen towel, a napkin or any other paper or other combustible materials, check the oven frequently due to obstruction between the door and the front edges of the oven, which may the possibility of ignition. cause microwave energy leakage.
-19 Only allow children to use the oven without supervision when adequate 8 Do not use recycled paper products since they may contain impurities instructions have been given so that the child is able to use the oven in a safe way and understands the hazards of improper use.
+- 10 Small amounts of food require shorter cooking or heating time.
+If normal times are allowed they may overheat and burn. - 11 Be certain to place the oven so the front of the door is 8 cm or more behind the edge of the surface on which it is placed, to avoid accidental tipping of the appliance. - 12 Before cooking, pierce the skin of potatoes, apples or any such fruit or vegetable. - 13 Do not cook eggs in their shell.
+Pressure will build up inside the egg which will burst. - 14 Do not attempt deep fat frying in your oven. - 15 Permove the plastic wrapping from food before cooking or defrosting.
+Note though that in some cases food should be covered with plastic film, for heating or cooking. - 16 If the oven door or door seals are damaged, the oven must not be operated until it has been repaired by a qualified service technician. - 17 If smoke is observed, switch off or disconnect the oven from the power supply and keep the oven door closed in order to stifle any flames. - 18 When food is heated or cooked in disposable containers of plastic, paper or other combustible materials, check the oven frequently due to the possibility of the food container is deteriorating. - 19 Only allow children to use the oven without supervision when adequate instructions have been given so that the child is able to use the oven in a safe way and understands the hazards of improper use. - 20 Liquids or other foods must not be heated in sealed containers since they are liable to explode.

-- which may cause sparks and/ or fires when used in cooking. - 9 Do not rinse the turntable by placing it in water just after cooking.
-This may cause breakage or damage. - 20 Liquids or other foods must not be heated in sealed containers since they are liable to explode.
+Microwave-safe

-Microwave-safe Utensils
+Utensils